Janie228/JobSearch_ETL/README.md

 * Select the desired columns from MongoDB and read back to dataframe for analysis
 * Save result dataset into excel sheet in Output directory

-## Results of Data Science jobs analysis for NJ & TN
+## Results of Data Science Jobs Analysis for NJ & TN
 * MongoDB Job_DB Snapshots

 ![Jobs.JPG](Images/Jobs.JPG)